jsv0ice/discord-news-bot/README.md

     - Administrator
   - applications.commands
 - Set up Message Content Intent (Bot)

+## Set Up Youtube - TODO
+- Go to the google developer's console and download your client secret json.
+- Rename it to client_secret.json
+- Store it in your data folder (the same place that your database will be stored)
+- When the bot first runs, it will give you a url to go to - you need to click this and sign in.
+This should only need to happen once, but if you notice errors around youtube, you may have to do this again in the future.

 ## Setup Server
 - Create a channel category called 'subscriptions'